-The country welcomed Egyptian refugees in 1830, Caucasian refugees in 1860, Armenian refugees in 1914, Greek refugees in 1920 Palestinian refugees 1948 and 1967 and Lebanese refugees in 1975.
-Most recently, Syria became home to 2 million Iraqi refugees and in 2006, a quarter of the Lebanese population seeked refuge in Syria.
-According to the UNCHR, by the year 2011, Syria became the host of the highest number of refugees since WWII.
+The country welcomed Egyptian refugees in 1830, Circassian refugees in 1860, Armenian refugees in 1914, Greek and European refugees in 1920, Palestinian refugees in 1948 and 1967, and Lebanese refugees in 1975.
+During and after the gulf wars, Syria became home to 2 million Iraqi refugees.
+In 2006, hundreds of thousands of Lebanese refugees sought safety in Syria.
+According to the UNHCR, at the beginning of 2011, Syria became the host of the highest number of refugees since WWII.

-Refugees in Syria never lived in a camp.
-Rather they lived among Syrians, attended the same schools as Syrian children and, in general, were treated like Syrians.
+Those seeking refuge in Syria were not diverted to refugee camps, instead, they lived among Syrians, their children attended the same schools as Syrian children and, and were treated similarly to Syrians.

-Now Syrians are in a dire need of our help and Syrians deserve better.
+Now, more than ever, Syrians are in dire need of our assistance.